 Toxic blood levels of immunosuppressive agents: In a kidney transplant recipient, that occurred after consumption of a tea which contained dandelion (19).
 In vitro, dandelion tea extract inhibited CYP3A4, which is used in the metabolism of these drugs (20).

 Digital necrosis: In a 56-year-old man with chronic kidney disease, cutaneous manifestations of hyperoxaluria related to high intake of dandelion tea (10–15 cups daily for 6 months) (21).

 Contact dermatitis: In a 7-year-old boy, which improved by avoidance of handling plants (7).

-- Diuretics: Animal and humans studies suggest dandelion may have additive effects due to its diuretic activity (10) (23).
+- Diuretics: Animal and human studies suggest dandelion may have additive effects due to its diuretic activity (10) (23).

 - Hypoglycemics: In vitro and in vivo studies suggest dandelion may have additive effects due to its hypoglycemic property (23).